ocaml-sf/learn-ocaml-corpus/exercises/queens/descr.md

 ## The Nondeterminism Monad

 When searching for the solution of a problem, one must typically explore multiple choices.
-If a series of choices lead to a failure (a dead end), then one must backtrack and explore another avenue.
+If a series of choices leads to failure (a dead end), then one must backtrack and explore another avenue.

 There are a number of ways in which nondeterminism and backtracking